wonjune-kang/lvc-vc/README.md

 ## Pre-trained model weights

 Create a directory called ```weights``` in the working directory, and save the pretrained weights from the Google Drive link.
-We include pre-trained weights for Fast ResNet-34, ECAPA-TDNN, LVC-VC, and LVC-VC XL.
+We include pre-trained weights for LVC-VC, Fast ResNet-34, LVC-VC XL, and ECAPA-TDNN.

 **[Google Drive Link](https://drive.google.com/drive/folders/1ZaiJS-dXaTJnZbxuHV_sFB0IgZ42yS4F?usp=sharing)**